pgRouting/pgrouting/doc/trsp/README.md

 (3 rows)

 ```
-But it uses  that gives more information on the result
+But it uses pgr_dijkstraVia that gives more information on the result
 ```
 SELECT * FROM pgr_dijkstraVia(
     $$SELECT id::INTEGER, source::INTEGER, target::INTEGER, cost, reverse_cost FROM edge_table$$,